abubake/rosbag_visualize/README.md

-Active conda environment, ros_visuals
+# Extract Data from ROSBAG into Pandas DataFrame
+Code provides example of how to extract data from a ROSBAG in ROS2 to a Pandas dataframe, including ROS2 example ROSBAGs from data collected onboard a BlueROV2 as Blue Grotto Dive Resort.

+Data visualized with Matplotlib.

+## Setup
+I recommend using a conda environment.
+I named mine ros_visuals.
+1) Create conda environment with python=3.10
+2) Activate conda environment
+3) Install the following packages
+- ``pip install rosbag-to-dataframe rosbags``
-Create conda environment with python=3.10 pip install rosbag-to-dataframe pip install pandas rosbags conda install notebook ipykernel Pillow pyparsing matplotlib
+- ``conda install pandas matplotlib notebook ipykernel Pillow pyparsing``

+### Recommended Installs:
 VSCode Extensions:
 - Data Wrangler

+## Using ROS2 for working with ROSBAG data
+The most important thing is the ability to see what is in your bag (AKA know what topics and fields are available to you).
-Use ros2 bag info /bagpath to see what topics there are. ros2 interface show sensor_msgs/msg/Imu (the type of message)
+- Use ```ros2 bag info /bagpath``` to see what topics there are.
+- ```ros2 interface show sensor_msgs/msg/Imu``` (the type of message)
     - Shows you the fields inside the topic

-Why not Bagpy?
+## Why not use Bagpy instead?
 - Bagpy is great, but only compatible with ROS1.